Caledon Information | Conference Venues Caledon | Conference Centres | Conferences Caledon

 The town is locally well known for the Caledon Spa and Casino and for its rolling hills and yellow canola fields in spring.
 The town has a Mediterranean Climate of warm, dry summers and cool, wet winters.

-Another asset of Caledon is the world-renowned wild flower garden and reserve famed for its splendid display of wildflowers.
+Another asset of Caledon is the world-renowned wild flower garden and reserve famed for its dazzling array of wildflowers.
 Fly fishermen can enjoy still waters 5 kilometers outside Caledon where the farm also offers many activities for adventure seekers.

 Among the activities are: trout & carp fishing, 4 x 4 trail, mountain biking, abseiling at the waterfall, hiking on all farm routes, water skiing with own boat and picnicking alongside the beautiful dam.
 Accommodation ranges from hotels, B&B’s, self-catering and farm accommodation.